IoT Devices and Sensors: Types, Functions, and Use Cases

 Wireless Communication

-IoT devices utilize wireless communication protocols like Wi-Fi, Bluetooth, Zigbee, or cellular networks to transmit the collected data.
-These communication channels facilitate seamless and rapid data transfer between devices and networks.
+IoT devices use wireless communication protocols such as Wi‑Fi, Bluetooth, Zigbee, or cellular networks to transmit collected data.
+These channels enable seamless and rapid data transfer between devices and networks.

-By enabling real-time data transmission, IoT devices allow for continuous monitoring and analysis.
-This ensures that timely actions can be taken based on the received data, enabling efficient decision-making and responses to changing conditions.
+Real-time data transmission enables continuous monitoring and analysis.
+This allows timely actions based on incoming data, supporting efficient decision-making and responsive systems.

 3. Data Processing and Analysis